laurenlucero/laurenlucero/README.md

 I also practice & [teach yoga](https://app.ubindi.com/Lauren.Lucero) 🧘🏻‍♀️

-I'd love to collaborate on open source projects with code newbies & women who code 💻
+I love to collaborate on open source projects with code newbies & women who code 💻

-I am seeking a remote software development role where my unique experience is valued & growth is supported ✨
+~~I am seeking a remote software development role where my unique experience is valued & growth is supported ✨~~ I found a digital by default role where my experience is valued & growth is supported at [Shopify](https://www.shopify.com/) 🚀

 Let's connect 🔗
   - Check out some of my projects while you're here